 Signs of Overdose

 Overdose symptoms include seizures, respiratory problems, lethargy, coma and even death.
 If you notice any of these symptoms starting, get to your vet as soon as possible.
 There is a small window after seeing these symptoms to getting your pet to the vet.
 For serious cases, you will notice when they get to the point of falling into a coma in which case you should get them help before matters get much worse.

 If you are unsure at any stage about the dosage or how often to administer this medication, contact your vet to reconfirm.
 They will ask about your dog’s current weight and exact symptoms to determine a good solution.
-This medication should not be given to your pet without prior consent from your vet.
+This medication should not be given to your pet without prior consent from your veterinarian.